KerfuffleV2/tfti/README.md

 2. You will need Transcrypt: https://www.transcrypt.org/ - I suggest following their instructions to set it up with a Python virtual environment.
 3. If on a Unix type OS, run `utils/build.sh`.
 Alternatively inspect the script and run the equivalent commands for your OS.

+# Contact

+The best way to get in touch with me is by reddit private message: https://www.reddit.com/message/compose?to=KerfuffleV2

+Alternatively, you can add an issue in the Github repo for this project ( https://github.com/KerfuffleV2/tfti/issues ) but it may take me a while to respond as I don't check that frequently.

 # Tips

 1. You can serve a local version of the site by changing to the `site` directory and running `python3 -m http.server 8000` and then navigate to `http://127.0.0.1:8000/index.html`.

-2. To avoid having to ALT-TAB when the game is running, you can hit F9 to unlock the cursor in League.
-You probably need to be in a mode other than Fullscreen for this to work.